whatsupmailbox/whatsupmailbox.github.io/_posts/2015-06-09-Hello-Bliss-Box-June-2015-Review.md

 <DD>Sample Size 1 oz, Retail Value $1.29</DD>
 </DL>

 <p>This smells fresh and the size is great for travelling.
-It's made with shea butter, peppermint and rosemary leaves.
+Its made with shea butter, peppermint and rosemary leaves.
 The leaves are in small little pieces and is good for gentle exfoliation.</p>

 <DL>
 <DT><a href="https://www.perfectlyposh.com/we-put-de-lime-de-coconut-body-scrub">Perfectly Posh - Body Scrub in <i>We Put De Lime In De Coconut</i></a></DT>